waqarabbas123/Simple-Login-form/README.md

-This is the login form of webiste using html and css
+This is the login form using html and css .